altaica/erlex/docs/cohort.md

 ### Starting the nodes

-The cohort application runs on one or both of two nodes, named after the [fictional Roman characters][Asterix] _Magnumopus_ and _Obsequilis_, and is started by the command `sh scripts/start_cohort.sh` run in two seperate terminals.
+The cohort application is started by the command `sh scripts/start_cohort.sh` run in two seperate terminals.

 After checking if the _magnumopus_ node is already started, this script:
 1. Sets the (short) name of the node